albin-baby-2002/Lanes-ecommerce/readme.md

 } - same can be done with [], {}, etc

-% - takes to the closing bracket of {}
+% - takes to the closing bracket of {} or any other group of symbols

+t* - takes cursor before the symbol f* - takes cursor to that symbol

+similarly
+T* - take backward to the before the symbol
+F* - take backward to the symbol

+dt( - delete till (
+df( - delete including ( )

+some things we need to talk (hello what you want hhhhh llll ll)